asmaamirkhan/DeepLearningNotes/3-CNNConcepts/0-CommonConcepts.md

 =
 -7
 ```
-And so on for other elemnts 🙃
+And so on for other elements 🙃

 ## Edge Detection
 An application of convolution operation